 When Kasumi was ready to tell her what needed to be said, she took a deep breath, looked her straight in the eye, and said, "I don't like men."

 Ranma blinked her eyes a few times.
 "Oh..."
 Then the significance of her statement made itself apparent to her.
 "Oh!
 You mean...?"

 Since there was no going back now, Kasumi was able to nod her head in confirmation.
 "I'm only interested in... other girls."

 However, that was another matter.
 If Kasumi liked girls, that meant that she could have been interested in her, since she had been able to turn into one not too long ago.
 The problem was that their relationship would have been made to appear traditional on the surface, because that's what people would have expected.
 While her social knowledge had always been a bit lacking, her curse had made her acutely aware of the fact that sexual deviation wasn't tolerated all that much.
-Assuming that her reservation toward sex (in general) wasn't an issue, not only would they have to work to keep the truth of their relationship a secret, but they would have been expected to have children (which would require heterosexual intercourse), and on top of that she had a mother who always seemed to be ready to lop off her head at the first sign of unmanliness.
+Assuming that her reservation toward sex — in general — wasn't an issue, not only would they have to work to keep the truth of their relationship a secret, but they would have been expected to have children, which would require heterosexual intercourse.
+On top of that, she had a mother who always seemed to be ready to lop off her head at the first sign of unmanliness.

 It's possible that something like that could have been managed, but it certainly wouldn't have been an ideal affair, especially considering how long the arrangement could end up being.
 So, not only was Kasumi's secrecy understandable, so was the prospect of avoiding a marriage to a man who could actually become a girl.
 Of course, she suspected that there was a bit more to it than that.

 "I guess I wasn't your type, then?"
 She surmised.